Matt Hossack

-Matt Hossack (born February 02, 1994) is a Canadian professional box lacrosse player who currently plays with the Panther City Lacrosse Club of the National Lacrosse League.
+Matt Hossack (born February 02, 1994) is a Canadian professional lacrosse player currently playing for the Saskatchewan Rush of the National Lacrosse League and for the Philadelphia Waterdogs of the Premier Lacrosse League.

 College career

 Hossack attended the Rochester Institute of Technology, where he was named the Liberty League Defensive Player of the Year for two straight seasons with the RIT Tigers.
 At RIT he finished 5th all time in ground balls with 369 ground balls, as well as second all time in caused turnovers with 139.

 Professional career

 Hossack was drafted 14th overall by the Saskatchewan Rush in 2016.
 He went on to win one NLL Championship in the 2018 NLL Cup Finals with the Rush.
 He was drafted in the 2020 NLL expansion draft by the Panther City Lacrosse Club.

 Hossack has played for the Brooklin Lacrosse Club of the Major Series Lacrosse and has won a Minto Cup with the Whitby Warriors Junior A lacrosse club.